MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/help-connect.md

 1. Select the Lifecycle Services project to connect to.
 2. Select the BPM libraries (within the selected project) to retrieve task recordings from.
-3. Set the display order of the BPM libraries.
-This determines the order in which task recordings from the libraries will appear in the **Help** pane.
+3. Set the display order of the BPM libraries to define the order in which task recordings from the libraries will appear in the **Help** pane.

 After you complete these steps, you can open the **Help** pane and click the **Task guides** tab.
 You'll now see the task guides that apply to the page that you're currently on in Finance and Operations apps.
 If no task guides are found, you can enter keywords to refine your search.

 ### Showing translated task guides

 Translated Task guides were first shipped in the May 2016 APQC Unified Library, and the Getting Started library.
-In the relevant Dynamics 365 app, to see localized Task guide help, make sure that you are connected to the May library.
-The language that a Task guide appears in is controlled for each user by the Language settings under **Options** &gt; **Preferences**.
+To see localized Task guide help, make sure that your Dynamics 365 solution is connected to the May library.
+Users can change the language that a Task guide appears in by changing the Language settings under **Options** &gt; **Preferences**.

 > [!NOTE]
 > Even though many Task guides have been translated, right now the client is not showing the translated Task guide names.
 Also, only the task guides that were released in February 2016 are available in translation in the May library.
 We will release an updated library with additional translations.